 Child Custody & Child Support Lawyer in Covington, LA

 Child custody and child custody lawyer Tammy Karas-Griggs has been representing families in Covington, LA and Mandeville, LA in child custody and child support cases for the past 10 years providing exceptional support and understanding with the goal of being there for you during this difficult and stressful time.
-Tammy Karas-Griggs understands what you’re going through especially when dealing with child custody battles, but when you’ve realized that you can no longer continue in your current lifestyle or feel your safety is in danger, you need to contact our experienced custody lawyer for a free consultation.
+Tammy Karas-Griggs understands what you’re going through especially when dealing with child custody battles, but when you’ve realized that you can no longer continue in your current lifestyle or feel your safety is in danger, you need to contact our experienced custody lawyer for a consultation.
 She’ll work with you to develop and take a proactive approach to uncover what you need to protect your children and your financial stability during and after a divorce.

 Child Custody Options Available To You

 As difficult as this can be for a family, you should understand all of the available custody options when children are involved in a divorce.
 In the state of Louisiana, there are four types of custody arrangements under family law:

 Legal custody is a type of child custody where the parent or guardian is obligated to make decisions regarding the child’s future upbringing.
 These types of decisions include the areas of schooling, religion, and even medical care.
 If you are in a joint legal custody and find that the other parent is not including you in important decision makings or is creating unnecessary tension that makes a joint legal custody impossible, you have the right to bring that other parent back to court for sole legal custody.
 A child custody lawyer is needed to review the information and establish a case based on your testimony.
 Tammy will review the evidence and take a proactive approach to obtain the facts to then create a case that is advantageous for you.